 Meet the 2021 Raveningham Sculpture Trail Artists…

-Meg Amsden – www.meg-amsden.co.uk – Continuing her theme of bird-people, Meg will be creating different kinds of nests for them from found natural materials and placing them in the trees and on the ground.
-Birds can’t learn to fly without a safe place to leap off from.
+Meg Amsden – www.meg-amsden.co.uk – Continuing her theme of bird-people (and developing the idea of the egg as original shelter), Meg will create different kinds of nests for them in the undergrowth.
+Birds/people can’t learn to fly without a secure place to leap off from.
 Shelter implies a place of safety but could also be a trap.

 Nicola Anthony – www.nicolaanthony.co.uk – Murmuration of Incantions.
 Murmuration of starlings with words for wings: Phrases come from olde English spells, which took on new meaning this year – echoing the mantras, slogans and incantations voiced throughout the pandemic.
 Nicola’s sculptures contain historical texts, memories and narratives.
 A member and trustee of the Royal Society of Sculptors, she works internationally to tell stories which are often left unspoken.

 Nick Ball – Nick Ball – VHS SHED – Nick’s process always involves working with recycled materials and responding to a brief.
 This year for the Sculpture Trail Nick plans to install an ambitious shed using old VHS tapes, creating a shelter with environmental awareness of our throwaway approach to materials.

 John Bardell – New sculptural works combining stained glass and stone.
 The artist is experimenting and developing his process as he combines the two materials.

 Eddie Barnes – Photography – @eddiebarnes_photos – During Lockdown, I began to look at things in a different way, especially the landscapes.
 I am lucky, I live in Norfolk.
 My photos are all about Norfolk and things we don’t normally notice.